John Diefenbaker: Early life

 Diefenbaker was born on September 18, 1895, in Neustadt, Ontario, to William Thomas Diefenbaker and Mary Florence Diefenbaker, née Bannerman.
 His father was the son of German immigrants from Adersbach (near Sinsheim) in Baden; Mary Diefenbaker was of Scottish descent and Diefenbaker was Baptist.
 The family moved to several locations in Ontario in John's early years.
 William Diefenbaker was a teacher, and had deep interests in history and politics, which he sought to inculcate in his students.
-He had remarkable success doing so; of the 28 students at his school near Toronto in 1903, four, including his son, John, served as Conservative MPs in the 19th Canadian Parliament beginning in 1940.--the others were Robert Henry McGregor, Joseph Henry Harris, and George Tustin.
+He had remarkable success doing so; of the 28 students at his school near Toronto in 1903, four, including his son, John, served as Conservative MPs in the 19th Canadian Parliament beginning in 1940 (the others were Robert Henry McGregor, Joseph Henry Harris, and George Tustin).

 The Diefenbaker family moved west in 1903, for William Diefenbaker to accept a position near Fort Carlton, then in the Northwest Territories (now in Saskatchewan).
 In 1906, William claimed a quarter-section, 160 acre of undeveloped land near Borden, Saskatchewan.
 In February 1910, the Diefenbaker family moved to Saskatoon, the site of the University of Saskatchewan.
 William and Mary Diefenbaker felt that John and his brother Elmer would have greater educational opportunities in Saskatoon.

 John Diefenbaker had been interested in politics from an early age and told his mother at the age of eight or nine that he would some day be prime minister.
 She told him that it was an impossible ambition, especially for a boy living on the prairies.
 She would live to be proved wrong.
-John claimed that his first contact with politics came in 1910, when he sold a newspaper to Prime Minister Sir Wilfrid Laurier, in Saskatoon to lay the cornerstone for the University's first building.
-The present and future Prime Ministers conversed, and when giving his speech that afternoon, Sir Wilfrid commented on the newsboy who had ended their conversation by saying, "I can't waste any more time on you, Prime Minister.
+John claimed that his first contact with politics came in 1910, when he sold a newspaper to Prime Minister Sir Wilfrid Laurier, in Saskatoon to lay the cornerstone for the university's first building.
+The present and future prime ministers conversed, and when giving his speech that afternoon, Laurier mentioned the newsboy, who had ended their conversation by saying, "I can't waste any more time on you, Prime Minister.
 I must get about my work."
 The authenticity of the meeting was questioned in the 21st century, with an author suggesting that it was invented by Diefenbaker during an election campaign.